LimAnne/The-Librarian.s-Secret/README.md

 *“And what would humans be without love?"
 RARE, said Death.
 (Reaper Man)*

 ---
-*For copyright reasons, the books are not pushed to this repo.*
+*For copyright reasons, the books, text embeddings, and model weights are not pushed to this repo.*

 ### The first step - Exploring themes of Discworld through Topic Modeling